 B i o g r a p h y

 A Houston native, Gonzalo A Ramos holds a Masters in Sacred Music from the University of St. Thomas and a Bachelor in Music from the Moores School of Music at the University of Houston.
 In addition, Gonzalo holds a Minor in Marketing and Business from the Bauer School of Business at the University of Houston.
-Gonzalo is the Artistic Director of the Houston Cecilia Chamber Choir, serves as the Artistic Director for the Bravura Concert Series and Director of Music for Hispanic Liturgies at All Saints Catholic Church in the Heights, Houston, TX.
+Gonzalo is the Artistic Director of the Houston Cecilia Chamber Choir, Artistic Director and Founder of Credo Sacred Vocal Arts Ensemble, serves as the Artistic Director for the Bravura Concert Series and is the Director of Music for Hispanic Liturgy at All Saints Catholic Church in the Heights, Houston, TX.

 Gonzalo's compositions are performed in the greater Houston area.
 In October of 2005, he made his compositional debut with the Foundation of Modern Music in Zilkha Hall at the Hobby Center.
 His recent choral compositions include O Nome Glorioso, Luz, Nada te Turbe, Ave Verum Corpus, and Pax.
 Pax shared its international premiere at La Rochelle, France in June of 2017.
 In October 2019, The Houston Cecilia Chamber Choir will premier O Nome Glorioso.
 His Ave Maria for solo voice was premiered by Angelo Ferrari in April of 2016 and his Memorare for SATB and Piano was premiered by the Houston Cecilia Chamber Choir, under the direction of Kevin Klotz, on April 17th of 2015.
 Ramos continues to write music for choral ensembles, solo voice, and instrumental ensembles.